 When to Use Waste on Pool Filter?

-You will not have to vacuum your pool to waste very often if you keep it maintained and cleaned regularly.
-Large amounts of debris and algae are not likely to build up in a pool that is skimmed, vacuumed on filter and chemically treated often.
+You will not have to vacuum your pool to waste often if you maintain and clean it regularly.
+Large amounts of debris and algae are not likely to build up in a skimmed pool, vacuumed on the filter, and chemically treated often.

-To keep your new pool looking nice, you will need to keep a healthy cleaning routine.
+To keep your new pool looking nice, you must keep a healthy cleaning routine.

 The times I vacuum my pool to waste are generally:

-• After a big storm that has blown lots of leaves and other debris into the pool that has settled on the bottom.
-Where I live we get a wind called a Calima which carries lots of dust across the sea from the Sahara Desert and dumps it here.
-That settles on the bottom of the pool and is so fine that the filter would struggle to trap it.
+- After a big storm, lots of leaves and other debris have blown into the pool and settled on the bottom.
+Where I live, we get a wind called a Calima, which carries lots of dust across the sea from the Sahara Desert and dumps it here.
+The dust settles on the bottom of the pool and is so fine that the filter struggles to trap it.

 How do I vacuum my pool to waste?